VirgilSecurity/virgil-mariadb-demo/README.md

 ## Setup and run demo
 - **Step #1.** Launch Docker
 - **Step #2.** Create configuration files.
-Copy `env.template` file and rename to a new `.env` file in the `server` directory.
+Copy `env.template` file and rename to a new `env.config` file in the `server` directory.
 - **Step #3.** Get Virgil PureKit credentials.
-Fill in the Virgil PureKit values inside of `.env` file.
+Fill in the Virgil PureKit values inside of `env.config` file.
 The following environment variables must be defined to run the server:

 | Variable Name | Description |
 | ------------- | ------------ |